 “But now, after that ye have known God, or rather are known of God, how turn ye again to the weak and beggarly elements, whereunto ye desire again to be in bondage?
 Ye observe days, and months, and times, and years.
-I am afraid of you, lest I have bestowed upon you labour in vain” (Galatians 4:9-11).
+I am afraid of you, lest I have bestowed upon you labour in vain.”

-The Sabbath of the Ten Commandments was spoken by God’s voice (Deuteronomy 10:4) the other ceremonial sabbaths were spoken by Moses.
+The Sabbath of the Ten Commandments was spoken by God’s voice (Deuteronomy 10:4) while the other ceremonial sabbaths were spoken by Moses.
 The Ten Commandments’ Sabbath was written by God’s finger in stone (Exodus 31:18; 32:16) while the other holidays, also called sabbaths, were written on paper by Moses (2 Chronicles 35:12).
 God’s law was placed inside the ark (Exodus 40:20) while Moses law was placed outside the ark (Deuteronomy 31:26).
 God’s law will stand forever (Luke 16:17) while Moses’ law ended at the cross (Ephesians 2:15).

 Some people have tried to make this a generalized statement that said God was abolishing the very Commandment that begins with the word ‘Remember’- “Remember the sabbath day, to keep it holy.
 Six days shalt thou labour, and do all thy work: “But the seventh day is the sabbath of the LORD thy God” (Exodus 20:8-11).